Designing a touch sensor is not an easy task. The touch sensor front panel you choose is more important than you think.

-There is a high level of complexity, many design choices to consider, complex physical phenomena taking place and cost decisions to be made.
-So, as it always happens in engineering design, compromises have to be made in each step of the way.
+In touch sensor design there is a high level of complexity and many design choices to consider.
+Complex physical phenomena and cost decisions also play their part.
+So, as it always happens in engineering design, engineers make compromises in each step of the way.
 Compromises also happen on the touch sensor front panel material.

 This article addresses:

-- The methods touch sensor designers can use in order to achieve the most efficient design.
+- The methods touch sensor designers use in order to achieve the most efficient design.

-- Finally, we will see a real-life example, based on simulation data, on how different cover glass thicknesses and glass permittivities affect the sensitivity of a touch sensor.
+- Finally, we will see a real-life example.
+Based on simulation data, we will examine how different cover glass thicknesses and glass permittivities affect the sensitivity of a touch sensor.

 We start with the bigger picture, how the whole touch sensor is designed and then, narrow it down to the cover glass selection.